 Outfitting your perfect galley is a constantly evolving process.
 After nearly four years aboard I think I have it all figured out, and then I discover some new life-changing item that I just have to have.
-What worked for Chance may not be the best option for Chancelot.
+What worked for Chance may not be the best sailboat galley equipment for Chancelot.
 It’s personal and varies by what kind of sailing you are doing.
 What you use most often as a dockside liveaboard will certainly be different from what you favor as you cross an ocean.
-Below is a list of 13 of my prized galley items and, for fun, three that everyone keeps telling me I should love, but just can’t find the heart for.
+Below is a list of my prized galley supplies and, for fun, three that everyone keeps telling me I should love, but just can’t find the heart for.
 Enjoy!

 Storage equipment for your galley

-1The Sistema “Bake It” Storage Containers are my new galley obsession.
+1The Sistema “Bake It” Storage Containers are one of my best boat galley storage solutions.
 Airtight with double clip secured tops, these come in different “baking” sizes that fit a whole bag of whatever they are designed for – flour, sugar, powdered sugar, etc. Don’t let the names limit your storage imagination, they are also a great fit for other dry goods.
 I currently have one for rice (in the flour size) and oatmeal (in the brown sugar size.)
 They come with a handy measuring cup that stays in the container so you never have to go searching for one.
 I find that these waste a lot less space than my Lock & Lock containers and seem to be a better overall fit in my current galley.
-The molded handles make is easy to grab and they easily stack so you can cram in a bunch in a small space.
+The molded handles make it easy to grab and they easily stack so you can cram in a bunch in a small space.

 4I don’t fry a lot when cooking but sometimes you have to whip up a batch of conch fritters.
 When duty calls I try my best to keep the scalding oil in the pan.
 I’ve found traditional splatter guards to be really difficult to clean and the metal mesh screens just don’t hold up to a marine environment.
 I wasn’t even looking for anything specific while browsing the aisles of TJ Maxx (but when are you really?) when I stumbled upon a silicone splatter guard.
 It can easily be wiped down and because it’s silicone it won’t rust.
 It also doesn’t have a handle, but tabs, so it stores a lot easier.

-6So many sailors swear by Magma nesting pots and pans, but I really don’t find it that difficult to stack my regular pans.
+6So many sailors swear by Magma nesting pots and pans for boat cookware, but I really don’t find it that difficult to stack my regular pans.
 Granted I have never tried the nesting set, but I really don’t think I would enjoy living without my Analon pot with the colander built into the lid.
 It’s not too big, not too small and whenever it is clean gets used for every meal I seem to make.
 And, who doesn’t love one less dish to wash?

 Essential Baking Items for Your Sailboat Galley